A 529 plan can help you save money for college and grow those savings faster—plus it offers tax benefits that other college savings methods do not.

 Your contributions to a college savings plan function somewhat like an Individual Retirement Account.
 In a college savings plan, the investments you choose are subject to market risk with no guarantee that it will increase in value.

-When the student is ready to use the funds for school, you can make withdrawals up to the amount of qualified higher education expenses.
+When the student is ready to use the funds for school, you can make tax free withdrawals up to the amount of qualified higher education expenses.
 College savings plans typically have fewer limitations in terms of the age or residency of the account owner or beneficiary and does not restrict your use of the funds to schools within your state.
-Additionally, college savings plans generally have more varied investment options.
+Additionally, college savings plans generally have more varied investment choices.

 Tax benefits of 529 plans